donbr/strwythura/graphrag_readme.md

 ## Pardon my mess:  a journey of incremental enlightenment...

-- some of the content I've added below still smells, but there are some emerging golden nuggets of truth.
+- much of the content I've added below still smells, but there are some emerging golden nuggets of truth.
+  - it's a bit of a rabbit hole - an exercise in agent / llm experience (we have UX, why not AIX?)
-- As I clarify the why and the what of specific components / functions in the flow the content *may* improve or I may dump it entirely
+- As I clarify the why and the what of specific components / functions in the flow the content *may* improve (or I may dump it entirely)

 ```mermaid
 sequenceDiagram